shrutibist01/insta-clone/README.md

 ## Live Demo

 You can try the application by visiting [this link](https://insta-clone-ec254.web.app).
-Sign up or Sign In using these credentials: username : abc@gmail.com password : 12345
+Sign up or Sign In using these credentials =>

+username : abc@gmail.com
+password : 123456